3kh0/ext-remover/README.md

 Step 4.
 Click `signin options`
 Step 5.
 Now click sign in with GitHub
 Step 6.
 Click the GitHub cat icon
 Step 7.
-In the search box on the top right type google and then click see more topics then you will see all the Google links click `www.google.com` now boom unblocked Google.
+In the search box on the top right type Google and then click see more topics then you will see all the Google links click `www.google.com` now boom unblocked Google.
 </details>
 <details>
 <summary><b>Quick View</b> Bypass Extensions</summary>
-**QuickView is a universal webview exploit in Chrome OS that utilizes the QuickOffice component extension.
+**QuickView is a universal web view exploit in Chrome OS that utilizes the QuickOffice component extension.
 This exploit lets you create login windows with arbitrary URLs, thus allowing you to load pages without any extensions.**
 Go here and follow the instructions: https://quickview-exploit.pages.dev/
 WARNING: If javascript:// is blocked then you can't perform this exploit